 Cefalù Beach (Cefalù)

-A swim in Cefalù is an opportunity to immerse yourself in the millennial art and culture of Sicily, in this seaside town at the foot of a rocky promontory.
-In the summer months, the beach can be a very crowded tourist destination.
+A swim in Cefalù is an opportunity to immerse yourself in Sicily’s millennial art and culture, in this seaside town at the foot of a rocky promontory.
+The beach can be a very crowded tourist destination in the summer months.

 Punta Secca (Santa Croce Camerina)